-In our last article, we talked about the general factors you should consider when deciding which journals to target for submission.
-In this post, we will look more closely at one of these aspects: a journal’s aim and scope.
+In our last article on choosing a journal manuscript, we talked about the general factors you should consider when deciding which journals to target for submission.
+In this post, we will look more closely at another of these aspects: a journal’s aim and scope.

 What is scope?

-Scope, simply stated, is the journal’s purpose or objective.
-It’s what the publication wants to achieve by delivering its content to its readers.
+“Scope,” simply stated, is the journal’s purpose or objective.
+This is what the publication wants to achieve by delivering its content to its readers.
 Also known as “aim” or “mission,” a journal’s goals contain many factors you will want to consider when deciding if the journal is right for you.
 For example, Nature‘s scope states the following:

 Nature is a weekly international journal publishing the finest peer-reviewed research in all fields of science and technology on the basis of its originality, importance, interdisciplinary interest, timeliness, accessibility, elegance and surprising conclusions.
 Nature also provides rapid, authoritative, insightful and arresting news and interpretation of topical and coming trends affecting science, scientists, and the wider public.